Castleson High: Karate

 Team JJS/Castleson is the home of Super Karate Kids in the country was initiated by sensei Randy Mengullo and sensei Elan Delfin, Sandan and Nidan Blackbelts in karate-do who garnered medals in many karatedo championships and athletic meet of different schools and karate organizations in the Philippines.

-Karate is part of its curriculum wherein students from Grades 1-6 (Elementary) up to high school (grades 7-10) are required to join the training as part of their Physical Education (P.E.) activity for the whole year round at the JJS Karate Dojo.
+Karate is part of its curriculum wherein students from Grades 1-6 (Elementary) up to high school (grades 7-10) are required to join training at the JJS Karate Dojo as part of their Physical Education (P.E.) activity for the whole year.
 JJS/Castleson adapt Shotokan and Wado-ryu styles, member of Philippine Karatedo Federation the governing body of sport karate in the country.
 Official training center of Milo Sports Clinic.

 Castleson High is a member of Negros Occidental Private Schools Sports Cultural Educational Association (NOPSSCEA), where it fields team in many events.
 It was also a founding member of Negros Occidental Karatedo Federation (NOKAF) in the 1990s.
 Aside from NOPSSCEA, the JJS/Castleson Karatedo Team participates in the Philippine Karatedo Federation National Championship, Mayor Evelio Leonardia Cup, the Ang Batang Pinoy, Philippine National Youth Games, Philippine Olympic Festival, UMA-ONEBA Presidential Cup, Philippine Sports Commission Tournaments and athletic meet of different schools in the Philippines.